Devcom and Gamescom detail online-only gaming events in August

 “We noticed that a lot of business people are simply not able to be eight hours a day on their desk and listen to talks and also do the matchmaking,” Reichart said.

-More than 100 experts on the global games industry will be tapped for the event.
-The Devcom event will tap the artificial intelligence-based Pine online event tool, with AI-supported matchmaking, and a virtual expo for indie game developers.
+More than 100 experts on the global games industry will be tapped for this.
+Devcom will use the Pine online event tool, with AI-supported matchmaking, and a virtual expo for indie game developers.
 Devcom will also have a virtual expo for publishers, service providers, trade groups, and more.
 Devcom ticket sales are available today here.

 Gamescom 2020, meanwhile, will focus on business-to-consumer (B2C) online event.